There's No More Love in Granola, Thanks to the FDA

 Did you know that love is not an ingredient?
 I had no idea.
 But according to an article at Fast Company, the FDA banned love from Nashoba Brook Bakery's artisanal granola.
 No joke.
 There's no more love in granola.

-If you were looking to your morning bowl of granola for an ego boost or improved love life, this is bad news.
+If you were looking to your morning bowl of granola for an ego boost or a better love life, this is bad news.
 In fact, I'm devastated.
-But at least, now, I know.
-And the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.
+But at least now I know, and the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.

-But I thought all granola contained love and if I were one of the lucky ones, it would whisper sweet nothings in my ear.
+But I thought all granola contained love and that if I were one of the lucky ones, it would whisper sweet nothings in my ear.
 "Laura, your skin is so radiant.
 How about a kiss?"
 Crunch, crunch.
 "No?
 It's a little too early for that, isn't it."
 Crunch, crunch.
-"Well, I've been meaning to say that I'm crazy about you—even when your writing stinks."
+"Well, I've been meaning to tell you how crazy I am about you—even when your writing stinks."
 What the … !

 Granola love in D.C.

-Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love must be a staple at the White House.
+Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love is a staple at the White House.
 After all, men who wear very long ties need extra-potent granola.

 "Why, Mr. President, you're looking dapper, as always.
 Nice tie."
 Crunch, crunch.
 "May I call you Donald?"

-And what politician wouldn't be cheered by a good bowl of granola-love, even those just trying to pass a little health-care reform?
+And what politician wouldn't be cheered by a good bowl of granola-love, even those who are just trying to pass a little health-care reform?

 "Paul, how's it going, buddy?
 What, no one loves you?"
 Crunch, crunch.
 "Ah, it's just a little health insurance.
 They'll get over it.
-We might lose a few patients, but at least there'll be fewer people."
+We might lose a few patients here and there, but at least there'll be fewer people."
 Crunch, crunch.